On the Computational Complexity of Model Checking for Dynamic Epistemic Logic with S5 Models: Introduction

-For the case of arbitrary event models, we have the following results. \begin{itemize} \item We show that the problem is polynomial-time solvable in the case of a single agent and single-pointed S5 models without postconditions (Proposition~\ref{prop:ptime}). \item We show that a similar restriction (single agent and single-pointed S5 models) where postconditions are allowed already leads to \DeltaP{2}-hardness (Theorem~\ref{thm:delta2}). \item When multi-pointed event models are allowed, we show that the problem is \PSPACE{}-hard even for the case of a single agent and S5 models without postconditions (Theorem~\ref{thm:pspace-hardness2}). \item For the case where there are two agents, we show that the problem is already \PSPACE{}-hard when restricted to single-pointed S5 models without postconditions and with only three propositional variables (Theorem~\ref{thm:pspace-hardness}). \end{itemize} An overview of the complexity results for arbitrary event models can be found in Table~\ref{table:results1}.
+For the case of arbitrary event models, we have the following results. \begin{itemize} \item {We make the following folklore result explicit:} that the problem is polynomial-time solvable in the case of a single agent and single-pointed S5 models without postconditions (Proposition~\ref{prop:ptime}). \item We show that a similar restriction (single agent and single-pointed S5 models) where postconditions are allowed already leads to \DeltaP{2}-hardness (Theorem~\ref{thm:delta2}). \item When multi-pointed event models are allowed, we show that the problem is \PSPACE{}-hard even for the case of a single agent and S5 models without postconditions (Theorem~\ref{thm:pspace-hardness2}). \item For the case where there are two agents, we show that the problem is already \PSPACE{}-hard when restricted to single-pointed S5 models without postconditions and with only three propositional variables (Theorem~\ref{thm:pspace-hardness}). \end{itemize} An overview of the complexity results for arbitrary event models can be found in Table~\ref{table:results1}. { These results outline the boundaries of the tractable setting of the folklore results pinpointed in Proposition~\ref{prop:ptime}--- they indicate that relaxing any of the three elements of the condition (i.e., a single agent, single-pointed models, and no postconditions) results in computational hardness. }

 Additionally, we consider the setting where instead of arbitrary event models, only semi-private announcements can be used--- this is a restricted class of event models.
-In this setting, the problem is known to be \PSPACE{}-hard, when an arbitrary number of agents is allowed (i.e., when the number of agents is part of the problem input) \cite[Theorem~4]{VandePol15}. \begin{itemize} \item We show that the problem is already \PSPACE{}-hard in the case where there are only two agents and only three propositional variables (Theorem~\ref{thm:semi-private-pspace-hardness}). \footnote{Theorem~\ref{thm:semi-private-pspace-hardness} is a stronger result than Theorem~\ref{thm:pspace-hardness}--- Theorem~\ref{thm:semi-private-pspace-hardness} implies the result of Theorem~\ref{thm:pspace-hardness}.} \end{itemize}
+In this setting, the problem is known to be \PSPACE{}-hard, when an arbitrary number of agents is allowed (i.e., when the number of agents is part of the problem input) \cite[Theorem~4]{VandePol15}. \begin{itemize} \item We show that the problem is already \PSPACE{}-hard in the case where there are only two agents and only three propositional variables (Theorem~\ref{thm:semi-private-pspace-hardness}). \footnote{We would like to point out that Theorem~\ref{thm:semi-private-pspace-hardness} is a stronger result than Theorem~\ref{thm:pspace-hardness}--- Theorem~\ref{thm:semi-private-pspace-hardness} implies the result of Theorem~\ref{thm:pspace-hardness}. {We present it as two separate results because the proof of Theorem~\ref{thm:pspace-hardness} acts as a stepping stone for proving Theorem~\ref{thm:semi-private-pspace-hardness}--- the proof of Theorem~\ref{thm:pspace-hardness} is useful for understanding the elaborate proof of Theorem~\ref{thm:semi-private-pspace-hardness}.}} \end{itemize}